Skip to main content

 Path to Distress

-The financial challenges facing The Bellevue Hospital were not unique to this particular institution.
-Rather, the hospital's distress reflected structural pressures affecting rural and independent hospitals across the United States.
-Becker's Hospital Review identified several factors common to such facilities: rising operational costs, constrained access to capital, increasing regulatory complexity, and persistent funding limitations.
+Becker's Hospital Review identified several factors in the hospital's distress: rising operational costs, constrained access to capital, increasing regulatory complexity, and persistent funding limitations.

 These pressures coincide with elevated closure risk for rural healthcare access.
 Analysis by Chartis indicates that 756 rural U.S. hospitals are at risk of closure due to financial problems, with more than 40 percent of those facilities facing immediate closure risk.
 In over half of all states, at least 25 percent of rural hospitals face financial risk.
 Ten states have 50 percent or more of their rural hospitals in this category.
 Between January 2005 and May 2024, 219 rural hospitals either closed entirely or converted to facilities without inpatient services, representing a net reduction of healthcare facilities in communities that often have few alternatives.